Spicing it up in the Banda Islands Maluku

 We were worried that the Spice Tour to Banda Besar might be a little too commercialised for our taste, but we enjoyed our visits to the spice plantations and the great vistas from Banda Besar, although I suspect that it could easily have been organised independently if only we had thought about doing it before.
 The cost of the trip was IDR 250,000 (about €15.30) each.

-With the possibility of spotting Hammerhead sharks, diving in the Banda Islands was at the top of Nikki’s bucket list, but unfortunately he was a little unwell during our time there and decided to avoid risking going underwater.
+With the possibility of spotting Hammerhead sharks, Banda islands diving was at the top of Nikki’s bucket list, but unfortunately he was a little unwell during our time there and decided to avoid risking going underwater.
 Read his tips about Diving with Diabetes.

-The best time for diving in Banda is in March and April and from mid-September to December.
-Indeed, we were on Banda towards the end of October during peak season and diving spots were scarce too!
+The best time for Banda islands diving is in March and April and from mid-September to December.
+Indeed, we were on Banda islands, Maluku towards the end of October during peak season and diving spots were scarce too!
 There are several dive sites around the island.
-Be sure to liaise with your operator if there’s a specific one you want to go to.
+Be sure to liaise with your operator if there’s a specific one you want to go to when Banda islands diving.

-The snorkelling around the islands is also pretty good, so we enjoyed visiting different sites on our boat tours to experience the diverse underwater scenery.
+The snorkelling around the Banda islands, Maluku is also pretty good, so we enjoyed visiting different sites on our boat tours to experience the diverse underwater scenery.
 You can snorkel just off Bandaneira itself.
 Some of the other guests at our accommodation told us that they were scared off by sharks one time when snorkelling on one end of the coast!

 A spice tour normally takes place on Banda Besar which is where the majority of the spice plantations are.
 Our local guide took us for a walk around the island, pointing out at almond trees, cinnamon bark, and nutmeg trees along the way.
 We also got the opportunity to speak to some farmers who explained the history of nutmeg and mace and showed us how, and why, the plantations flourished on the island.